AdobeDocs/experience-manager-64.pt-BR/help/release-notes/sp-release-notes.md

 #### AEM 6.4.1.0 {#experience-manager-6410}

-O AEM 6.4.1.0 é uma atualização importante que inclui correções e aprimoramentos de desempenho, estabilidade, segurança e essenciais para o cliente lançados desde a disponibilização geral do AEM 6.4 em abril de 2018.
+AEM 6.4.1.0 is an important update that includes performance, stability, security and key customer fixes and enhancements released since the general availability of AEM 6.4 in April 2018.

 AEM 6.4.1.0 pode ser instalado no AEM 6.4 GA.
 Alguns dos principais destaques do service pack são: